India must avoid Nationalisation of Data

 A regime for mandatory sharing of data

-The committee has recommended the creation of a regime — a law and a regulator — to enable both governments and businesses to acquire “non personal data”.
+The committee has recommended the creation of a regime — a law and a regulator — to enable both governments and businesses to acquire “non personal data” from various sources of data, including other companies and the government.
 Non personal data, according to the report, could be either factual data or analysis, which has been stripped of any personal identifiers.

-Thus, while data of a particular user eats might not be available to competitors of an e-commerce company, details of people of which age group buy burgers via Zomato will be.
+Thus, while data of a particular user eats might not be available to competitors of an e-commerce company, details of people of which age group in which part of the country buy the most burgers via Zomato will be.

 Factual information will mandatorily need to be made available for free, but data where there is value-add might be available to your competitors by the government, for a “fair, reasonable and non-discriminatory” price.